SpaceX to try again to launch U.S. satellite in first national security mission

 SpaceX halted the planned launch minutes before lift-off on Tuesday due to a technical issue, although it said later the rocket and payload "remain healthy."

-The launch was also canceled early on Wednesday due to a technical issue with the rocket.
+The launch was also cancelled early on Wednesday due to a technical issue with the rocket.

 A successful launch would be a significant victory for Musk, an entrepreneur who spent years trying to break into the lucrative market for military space launches long dominated by Lockheed and Boeing Co.